jidongbsu/cs452-device-driver/README.md

 You will be completing the toyota.c file.
 You should not modify the toyota.h file.

 **Warning**: In previous assignments, we learned that we can use *sudo insmod* to install a kernel module, and use *sudo rmmod* to remove the kernel module.
 Please do not use these two commands in this assignment.
-We have two scripts for you, to load the module, run *sudo ./toyota_load*, and to remove the module, run *sudo ./toyota_unload*. *toyota_load* does two things: install the module, and then created device files (/dev/toyota0, /dev/toyota1, /dev/toyota2, /dev/toyota3); *toyota_unload* does two things: remove the module, and then delete these 4 device files.
+We have two scripts for you: to load the module, run *sudo ./toyota_load*, and to remove the module, run *sudo ./toyota_unload*. *toyota_load* does two things: install the module, and then created device files (/dev/toyota0, /dev/toyota1, /dev/toyota2, /dev/toyota3); *toyota_unload* does two things: remove the module, and then delete these 4 device files.

 Four testing programs (toyota-test[1-4].c) are provided.
 Refer to the [Expected Results](#expected-results) section to see what are expected when running these testing programs.

-## The Main Driver
+## Driver Requirement

-The toyota driver is a simple character driver that supports the open, read and write and close operations.
+The toyota driver is a simple character driver that supports the open, read, write and close operations.
 The driver supports four minor numbers: 0, 1, 2, and 3.
 The device files are: /dev/toyota0, /dev/toyota1, /dev/toyota2, /dev/toyota3.
-We will also create a link from /dev/toyota to /dev/toyota0, so that acts as the default device when someone accesses /dev/toyota.
+We will also create a link from /dev/toyota to /dev/toyota0, so that /dev/toyota0 acts as the default device when someone accesses /dev/toyota.
+The following describes how this drive should behave:

 On writing to toyota devices:

-- if a process tries to write /dev/toyota1, /dev/toyota2, the toyota device driver works like  /dev/null (so it pretends to write the buffer but doesn't actually write to any device).
+- if a process tries to write /dev/toyota1, /dev/toyota2, the toyota device driver works like /dev/null - it pretends to write the buffer but doesn't actually write to any device.
 - if a process tries to write to /dev/toyota3, it suffers from sudden death!
-You cannot call the system call kill() from inside the kernel space so you will have to figure out how to terminate a process from inside the kernel.
+Keep reading this README, and you will find out which function you can use to achieve this.
 - if a process tries to write to /dev/toyota0, the toyota device driver must store the written data into an internal buffer - we assume applications only write a string to this device and we assume this string only contains lower case English letters.

-On reading from /dev/toyota0, /dev/toyota1, /dev/toyota2 and /dev/toyota3 the driver will process the data (which is a string which is stored in the aforementioned internal buffer) in such a way: it removes duplicate letters from the string, so that every letter appears once and only once.
+On reading from /dev/toyota0, /dev/toyota1, /dev/toyota2 and /dev/toyota3, the driver will process the data (which is a string which is stored in the aforementioned internal buffer) in such a way: it removes duplicate letters from the string, so that every letter appears once and only once.
 You must make sure your result is the smallest in lexicographical order among all possible results.
 In this next paragraph, we will refer to this result as the **result string**.

 Note that the driver does not just return the above **result string** to the user application.
 Rather, it returns a stream of the **result string**.